 Like the stories we see every day at Las Americas, Manuel had a vision of a better life for him and his family when he made the decision to immigrate to the United States from Venezuela.
 Most immigrants, when coming into the United States, are fleeing countries where they face violence, political instability, or persecution on the basis of factors like sexual identity, gender identity, religious identity, race, and more.
 One proponent of Manuel’s resentment for gun violence and a lack of regulatory legislation is that it allows for preventable violence against everyone in the country, including the recent influx of immigrants.

-Manuel will be painting a mural on one of the Las Americas walls as an homage to his son, and each of the other victims in the Parkland shooting.
-It will display a message that is both personal to him, and significant to all those seeking justice for our nation.
+Manuel painted a mural on one of the Las Americas walls as a homage to his son, and each of the other victims in the Parkland shooting.
+It displays a message that is both personal to him, and significant to all those seeking justice for our nation.